LG Washer Leaking Water When Not in Use? It’s Almost Always the Water Valve

 Why a Failing Control Board Causes Clicking and No Cooling

 The main control board is the brain of your GE refrigerator.
-When the board begins to fail, it often causes a relay on the board to rapidly cycle on and off — creating that distinctive clicking sound — while also losing the ability to properly signal the compressor to run.
+When the board begins to fail, it often causes a relay on the board to rapidly cycle on and off — creating that distinctive clicking sound.
+As a result, the board also loses the ability to properly signal the compressor to run.

 Symptoms of a Failing GE Control Board (WR55X10942)